-9264.Retail in Employment and Industrial Areas.
-Subject to the provisions of Title 4,927cities and counties may request a change in the Employment and Industrial Areas928Map.
-Metro may consider a city or county request to modify an Employment929Area to exempt existing or locally designated retail areas, unacknowledged by the930date of this Functional Plan, where they can demonstrate that

-- 931a.The Employment and Industrial Areas Map included lands within932Employment Areas having a substantially developed existing retail area or933a locally designated retail area pursuant to a comprehensive plan934acknowledged by the date of this Functional Plan which allowed retail935uses larger than 60,000 square feet of gross leasable area per building or936business; or - b.
-The requested retail area in an Employment Area has been found to be appropriate for an exception based upon current or projected needs within the jurisdiction and the city or county can demonstrate that adequate transportation facilities capacity exists for that retail area. - 9415.Regional Accessibility.
-Cities or counties may request an exception to the942requirements of Title 6, Regional Accessibility, where they can show that a street943system or connection is not feasible for reasons of topographic constraints or944natural or built environment considerations. - C. The Metro Council may grant an extension to time lines under this functional plan if the city or county has demonstrated substantial progress or proof of good cause for failing to complete the requirements on time.
-Requests for extensions of the compliance requirement in Section 1 of this Title 'should accompany the compliance transmittal required in Section 2.A. of this Title. - D. In addition to the above demonstrations, any city or county request or determination that functional plan policies should not or cannot be incorporated into comprehensive plans shall be subject to the conflict resolution and mediation processes included within the RUGGO, Goal I, provisions prior to the final adoption of inconsistent policies or actions.
-Final land use decisions of cities and counties inconsistent with functional plan requirements are subject to immediate appeal for violation of the functional plan. - E. Compliance with requirements of this plan shall not require cities or counties to violate federal or state law, including statewide land use goals.
-Conflicting interpretations of legal requirements may be the subject of a compliance interpretation and conflict resolution under RUGGO Objective 5.3. - 960 Section 3.
-Any Comprehensive Plan Change must Comply - 961 After the effective date of this ordinance, any amendment of a comprehensive plan or 962 implementing ordinance shall be consistent with the requirements of this functional plan.
-Metro shall assist cities and counties in achieving compliance with all applicable functional plan requirements.
+- 4. Retail in Employment and Industrial Areas.
+Subject to the provisions of Title 4, cities and counties may request a change in the Employment and Industrial Areas Map.
+Metro may consider a city or county request to modify an Employment Area to exempt existing or locally designated retail areas, unacknowledged by the date of this Functional Plan, where they can demonstrate that - a.
+The Employment and Industrial Areas Map included lands within Employment Areas having a substantially developed existing retail area or a locally designated retail area pursuant to a comprehensive plan acknowledged by the date of this Functional Plan which allowed retail uses larger than 60,000 square feet of gross leasable area per building or business; or - b.
+The requested retail area in an Employment Area has been found to be appropriate for an exception based upon current or projected needs within the jurisdiction and the city or county can demonstrate that adequate transportation facilities capacity exists for that retail area. - 5.
+Regional Accessibility.
+Cities or counties may request an exception to the requirements of Title 6, Regional Accessibility, where they can show that a street system or connection is not feasible for reasons of topographic constraints or natural or built environment considerations. - C. The Metro Council may grant an extension to time lines under this functional plan if the city or county has demonstrated substantial progress or proof of good cause for failing to complete the requirements on time.
+Requests for extensions of the compliance requirement in Section 1 of this Title should accompany the compliance transmittal required in Section 2.A. of this Title. - D. In addition to the above demonstrations, any city or county request or determination that functional plan policies should not or cannot be incorporated into comprehensive plans shall be subject to the conflict resolution and mediation processes included within the RUGGO, Goal I, provisions prior to the final adoption of inconsistent policies or actions.
+Final land use decisions of cities and counties inconsistent with functional plan requirements are subject to immediate appeal for violation of the functional plan. - 956 E. Compliance with requirements of this plan shall not require cities or counties to violate 957 federal or state law, including statewide land use goals.
+Conflicting interpretations of 958 legal requirements may be the subject of a compliance interpretation and conflict 959 resolution under RUGGO Objective 5.3. - 960 Section 3.
+Any Comprehensive Plan Change must Comply shall assist cities and counties in achieving compliance with all applicable functional plan requirements.
 Upon request, Metro will review proposed comprehensive plan and implementing ordinances for functional plan compliance prior to city or county adoption.